mako-framework/docs/05_packages/01_basics.md

 --------------------------------------------------------

-<a id="configuration_tasks_and_views"></a>
+<a id="configuration_tasks_i18n_and_views"></a>

-### Configuration, tasks and views
+### Configuration, tasks, i18n and views

 Loading configuration files in packages is a bit different from what you're used to.
 You have to prefix the name of the config file with the name of your package followed by two colons (```::```).
-The same convention is used when running tasks or creating views.
+The same convention is used when running tasks, fetching i18n strings or creating views.

 	// Loads the "app/packages/foobar/config/config.php" file